jotka/samsung_ac_rest/README.md

 ## the challenge
 In order to integrate Samsung AC devices with HomeAssistant, you need to open Home Assistant to the Internet, as the integration uses webhooks.

-The https://github.com/SebuZet/samsungrac can be used as an alternative to the official integrations, but Home Assistant asks for device status every 3 seconds.
+If you want to keep your Home Assistant **not exposed** on the Internet, the https://github.com/SebuZet/samsungrac can be used as an alternative to the official integrations, but Home Assistant asks for device status every 3 seconds.
-If you have a couple of AC devices it will flood Samsung API with frequent multiple requests.
+If you have multiple AC devices, it will flood Samsung API with frequent multiple requests.
 This will render your Samsung API account throttled and then banned.

 **ac-rest**  is an auxiliary server for processing and executing AC-conditioners requests to Samsung Smartthings API.